Prag8855/aab/content/guides/work-visa.md

 If you can't apply in Germany, you must [apply in your home country](#how-to-apply-in-your-country).

 Usually, you can't work while you wait for your work visa.[^35] You might wait [a few months](/guides/auslanderbehorde-wait-times) with no income.
+To get a work visa faster, you can also apply through the [Business Immigration Service](https://www.businesslocationcenter.de/en/our-services/bis-business-immigration-service).[^28]

 It's cheaper and safer if you [apply in your home country](#how-to-apply-in-your-country), then come to Germany when you have permission to work.

 **If you need help**, an [immigration lawyer](/guides/english-speaking-lawyers-berlin) or a [relocation consultant](/guides/relocation-agency-in-berlin) can take care of everything.
 It costs €500 to €2,000.[^45] Your employer might pay for it, or hire someone to help you.